Taking the Kids to Peru (8-day Itinerary)

 We work with an excellent partner agent in the UK who specialises in family travel and who has organised many family holidays for our readers in Peru.
 If you would like to receive a quote, please fill out the enquiry form on our Contact Page (your enquiry will be sent directly to our partner agent).

-Please note that we do receive a small commission for any holidays successfully booked but this does not affect your quote in any way.
-Remember, you never pay more making an enquiry through Far-Flung Lands than by booking directly with any of our partner agents.
+Note that we do receive a small commission for any holidays successfully booked but this does not affect your quote in any way.
+You never pay more making an enquiry through Far-Flung Lands than by booking directly with any of our partner agents.

 Family Guide to Peru